-- Console user: faspex-monitor-1 - 1.
-Add Faspex as a managed node, and create an endpoint.
+- Faspex node address: 10.0.0.0Console user: faspex-monitor-1 - Add Faspex as a managed node, and create an endpoint.
 Go to Nodes from the Console menu and click New Managed Node.
 Enter the Faspex node information and click Create.